 Life extension of the transformer will only be realised if all the components of the unit remain serviceable.
 Oil regeneration shall only be undertaken following an assessment of tap changer serviceability and main tank integrity, and subject to satisfactory oil dissolved gas analysis results.

-In 2021/22 we regenerated 9 units, 7 in Yorkshire and 2 in the North East.
+In 2022/23 we regenerated the insulating oil in 18 power transformers, all in the Yorkshire region.
 It is estimated that the regeneration and associated refurbishment will extend the serviceability of the transformers by 17 years.

 Improve Environmental Impact